 If you’re dreading the inevitable day your New Year’s resolutions—to lose weight, get a better job, and drink less, perhaps?—fall flat, it might be because you need different resolutions.
-Instead of focusing on outcomes, why not set your sights on process in 2014?
-Here, 10 resolutions you can’t fail at, inspired by TED Talks published this year.
+Instead of focusing on outcomes, why not set your sights on process this year?
+Here, 10 resolutions inspired by TED Talks.
 They just might inspire you in turn.

 Resolution #1: Make time to make art.

 From the talk: Young-ha Kim’s “Be an artist, right now!”